Last Updated on Feb 26th, 2024 by Renu Dahiya, Leave a Comment

 A: As per the TSA ID requirements, children under the age of 18 are not required to provide identification documents when flying domestically with an adult companion.
 But, the companion needs to provide valid ID proof.

-A: Every minor, regardless of age, need a valid passport to fly internationally.
+A: Every minor, regardless of age, needs a valid passport to fly internationally.
 So, apply for a passport for your child several months before you need it.
 If you are planning to travel within the U.S.A, and to Canada, Mexico, and to some Caribbean countries, then you can also apply for a less-expensive passport card.

 A: Most airlines allow minors, above the age of 5 to travel without any adult companion.